hcanfly/SwiftSolitaire/README.md

 ## License

-Solitaire is licensed under the MIT License.
+Solitaire is licensed under the Unlicense License.
 See the LICENSE file for more information, but basically this is sample code and you can do whatever you want with it.